Last updated on: September 30th, 2022

 An employer shall include in the calculation of an employee’s wages:

-• Vacation pay which employee takes in the 4 weeks preceding the public holiday; and
+• Annual leave pay which the employee takes in the 4 weeks preceding the public holiday; and

 • Public holiday pay in an amount as mentioned above, if another public holiday occurs in the 4-week period preceding the public holiday